hitachi-nlp/lm-evaluation-harness/README.md

-# A Folk of Language Model Evaluation Harness
+# A Fork of Language Model Evaluation Harness
 This is a fork of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) used in our paper [Enhancing Reasoning Capabilities of LLMs via Principled Synthetic Logic Corpus
 ](https://arxiv.org/abs/2411.12498).
 We added several benchmarks to the original lm-eval.